Skip to Content

 Remember, our tool is unique in that it will work in the user’s web browser rather than run through a server, which means ChatGPT needn’t stray beyond HTML and JavaScript.

-The wildcard is perhaps the most complicated part of the tool’s design, and it’s super important for putting your list of ChatGPTisms to work as efficiently as possible.
+The placeholder/wildcard is perhaps the most complicated part of the tool’s design, and it’s super important for putting your list of ChatGPTisms to work as efficiently as possible.

 Why?
 Many commonalities are variations of the same phrase just with different adjectives and adverbs.
 For example, “a tapestry of” may appear as: